OUR MISSION STATEMENT:

 San Antonio, TX 78247

 Office hours M-F 7a-4p

 Hi and thanks for visiting our website.
-We are a full-service Pest Management Company and we also sell professional grade products to people who like to handle bug problems on their own.
+We are a full-service Pest Management Company.
 Here in beautiful San Antonio, Texas we live with a lot of interesting insects and bugs; some we like such as Monarch Butterflies, Beneficial Ladybugs and Lacewings and then we have the ones we don't like: SCORPIONS, CENTIPEDES, WASPS, ROACHES,TERMITES etc. Rodents also like to live near us and sometimes they try to move into our houses.
 I tell my customers if they aren't paying rent let us move them out!If you see gnats in your house and they seem to stay longer than a day it might be time to clean your drains.
 I like to tell my customers to use 1 cup of Baking soda and pour it down the drain and follow it up with 1 cup of regular vinegar.
 It will start to foam and clean the pipe drain.
 Wait 5 to 10 minutes and then flush it down with hot water.
 Follow up in a week and you should notice the gnats will be gone.
 Do all the drains in the house, sinks, tubs, showers.

 Here is a better link for info on the Raspberry Crazy Ant it even has video of the ants.

 I'm asked sometimes about Riddex repellers and I found this link if you want to see what a professor from Clemson found out. http://www.wspa.com/spa/news/consumer/does_it_work/article/riddex_plus_does_it_work/15971/